JADES: A large population of obscured, narrow line AGN at high redshift: Conclusions

 \item We detected the high ionization transitions \NeIVl2424, \NeVl3420 or \NVl1240 in seven galaxies.
 The luminosities of these high ionisation lines compared to the \CIII\, emission line classify these objects as AGN hosts galaxies.

 \item In total we selected 28 AGN in the PID-1210 programme and 14 AGN in the PID-3215 programme, resulting in AGN fractions of $24\pm5$\% and $14\pm4$\%, respectively.
-Combining the two samples, we find 41 unique AGN, and an overall AGN fraction of $20\pm3$\%.
+Combining the two samples, we find 41 unique AGN, and an overall AGN fraction of $20\pm5$\% in the JADES survey.
 We investigated the evolution of AGN fraction as a function of redshift (see Figure \ref{fig:AGN_fraction}) and did not find evidence for significant evolution.

 \item By stacking the AGN and star-forming galaxies' rest-frame UV and optical spectra we confirmed that both samples have similar emission line ratios in the rest-frame optical N2, S2 and R3 emission line ratios.
 However, the populations are easily distinguished using the \HeIIl4686 and \HeII1640 emission lines (see cyan and magenta points on Figures \ref{fig:BPT_full}, \ref{fig:HeII_full}, \ref{fig:UV_lines}).